 to McDonald’s Corners

 Cartoon printed in “The Perth Courier”, January 10, 1979, page 2

-For more information on strange sightings in the night skies over Lanark County, and some of the government’s secret projects in the 1960s and 1970s, read the full story ‘Perplexed in Perth’, from the new book “Lanark County Classics: A Treasury of Tales from Another Time”, ISBN 978-0-9877026-54
+For more information on strange sightings in the night skies over Lanark County, and some of the government’s classified projects in the 1960s and 1970s, read the full story ‘Perplexed in Perth’, from “Lanark County Classics: A Treasury of Tales from Another Time”, ISBN 978-0-9877026-54